LLNL/Abmarl/docs/src/gridworld.rst

 of attacks in some local grid defined by the attacking agent's `attack range`.
-This actor is more *restricted* than its counterpart, the :ref:`SelectiveAttackActor <gridworld_selective_attack>`, because rather than issuing attacks up to its `attack count` *per cell*, the attacking agent can only issue that many attacks in the *whole local grid*.
+This actor is more *restricted* than its counterpart, the :ref:`SelectiveAttackActor <gridworld_selective_attack>`, because rather than issuing attacks up to its `simultaneous attacks` *per cell*, the attacking agent can only issue that many attacks in the *whole local grid*.
 Attackable agents are defined according to the :ref:`basic criteria listed above <gridworld_attacking>`.
 If there are multiple attackable agents on a the same cell, the actor randomly picks from among them